Blue Bell Creameries: History

 The company has its roots in the Brenham Creamery Company, which opened in 1907 to purchase excess cream from local dairy farmers and sell butter to people in Brenham, Texas, a town situated approximately 70 mi northwest of Houston.
 In 1911, the creamery began to produce small quantities of ice cream.

 By 1919, the Creamery was in financial trouble and considered closing its doors.
 The board of directors hired E.F.
 Kruse, a 23-year-old former schoolteacher, to take over the company on April 1, 1919.
 Kruse refused to accept a salary for his first few months in the position so that the company would not be placed in further debt.
 Under his leadership, the company expanded its production of ice cream to the surrounding Brenham area and soon became profitable.
-At his suggestion, the company was renamed Blue Bell Creameries in 1930 after the Texas Bluebell, a wildflower native to Texas, and which like ice cream thrives during the summer.
+At his suggestion, the company was renamed Blue Bell Creameries in 1930 after Kruse's favorite wildflower the Texas bluebell, which, like ice cream, thrives during the summer.

 Until 1936, the creamery made ice cream by the batch.
 It could create a 10 USgal batch of ice cream every 20 minutes.
-That same year, in 1936, the company purchased its first continuous ice cream freezer, which could make 80 USgal of ice cream per hour.
+That year, in 1936, the company purchased its first continuous ice cream freezer, which could make 80 USgal of ice cream per hour.
 The ice cream would run through a spigot, allowing it to be poured into any size container.

-Kruse was diagnosed with cancer in 1951 and died within 8 weeks.
+Kruse was diagnosed with cancer in 1951 and died within eight weeks.
 His sons Ed and Howard took over leadership of the company.
 By the 1960s, the company completely abandoned the production of butter and began focusing solely on ice cream.
 After many years of selling ice cream only in Brenham, the company began selling its ice cream in the Houston area, eventually expanding throughout most of Texas including the Dallas–Fort Worth metroplex and the state capital of Austin.
 By the end of the 1970s, sales had quadrupled, and by 1980 the creamery was producing over 10 million gallons (37,850,000 liters) of ice cream per year, earning $30 million annually.